Frequently Asked Questions About Investing

 Each crowdfunding campaign has:

-- Investment cancelation deadline.
-A deadline for canceling investments is common to all campaigns and is at the 48 hours mark prior to the campaign’s end date.
-Past that point, your investment will be final and you won’t be able to cancel or get a refund.
+Investment cancellation deadline.
+A deadline for canceling investments is common to all campaigns and is at the 48 hour mark prior to the campaign’s end date.
+Past that point, your investment will be final and you won’t be able to cancel or receive a refund.
+If the offering proceeds to follow the process for a rolling close, the end date for the rolling close will be announced in the offering, investment commitment, and in additional communications with the investors.

 - Is there a minimum investment amount?

 Yes, Raise Green requires at least $100 to be invested into a single project.
-Additionally, the project may set a minimum investment size they will accept.
+In addition, the project may set a minimum investment size they will accept.
 The project can also choose to limit the maximum investment amount, if they wish to allow more investors to participate.

 - Can a company or project change the terms during the campaign?